dannguyen/journalism-syllabi/README.md

 <a href="https://ire.org/media/uploads/files/documents/educators-center/horvitsyllabus.pdf">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>In this course you will learn the approach, mindset, tools and skills used by investigative reporters.
-You will learn a fundamental approach to journalism that takes you beyond the day-to-day, event focused reporting practiced in many newsrooms and will learn how to add context and meaning to all of...</em></p>
+        In this course you will learn the approach, mindset, tools and skills used by investigative reporters.
+You will learn a fundamental approach to journalism that takes you beyond the day-to-day, event focused reporting practiced in many newsrooms and will learn how to add context and meaning to all of
+        </small></p>

         <p>Instructors: Mark Horvit</p>
     </td>
     <td>
-        University of Missouri
+        <small>University of Missouri</small>
     </td>
   </tr>